Abe Fingerhut, MD, FACS (hon), FRCSP (g), FRCS (Ed hon)

-Section for Surgical Research (Prof Uranues), Department of Surgery, Medical University of Graz, 8036 Graz, Austria and First Department of Surgery (Prof Leandros), University of Athens, Hippokration University Hospital, Athens, Greece
+Section for Surgical Research, Department of Surgery, Medical University of Graz, Graz, Austria

 Dr. Fingerhut, born in 1939 in New Brunswick New Jersey, USA, received his BA in organic chemistry from the University of Pennsylvania in 1961 and his medical degree from the University of Paris in 1971.
 He worked in several Parisian hospitals (under the tutelage of renown surgeons such as A Toupet and M Mercadier) before becoming assistant, then chief of service in the Centre Hospitalier Intercommunal of Poissy, France in 1987, position he held until 2006.
 He was named Associate Professor of Surgery.
 Department of Surgery Louisiana State University Medical Center.
 New Orleans, Louisiana, USA in 1993, Professor of the Collège des Médecins des Hôpitaux de Paris in 2000, and holds three Professor DSc (hon) degrees (Medical University of Graz, Austria, University of China, Tai Chung Taiwan and University of Bucharest, Romania).